Also known as: side plank hip dips, side hip dips, side plank dips, oblique hip raises, oblique side raises

 What are the benefits of Side Plank Raises?

-Side Plank Raises strengthen the obliques, improve lateral core stability, enhance shoulder endurance and spinal alignment, and boost hip control for walking, running, and unilateral movements.
-They also help reduce lower-back strain when performed with proper form.
+Side Plank Raises strengthen the obliques, improve lateral core stability, shoulder endurance and spinal alignment.
+They enhance hip control and balance, supporting athletic movements and reducing low-back strain when done with correct form.